First of all, thank you for your interest in booking a show by The Bleeding Obvious!

 All other show formats take about 20 minutes to set up, and the same to tear down.

-If you are requesting an acoustic show and have a piano at the venue, please make sure it is in tune and playable prior to the performance date.
+If you are requesting an acoustic show and have a piano at the venue, please make sure:

 The MEDIA RESOURCES PAGE has a variety of photos, bios and logos but don't hesitate to write if you need posters or flyer and promo templates in various file formats.
 We appreciate good design, whether it's professional or just made from the heart.
 The font for the logo is Kabel Mt Light.